arXiv/arxiv-docs/source/hiring/index.md

 # arXiv is hiring!

-We're looking for a few good developers, a program manager, a tech writer/documentation specialist and more.
+We're looking for a community engagement manager, a few good developers, a program manager, a tech writer/documentation specialist and more.

  - arXiv is part of Cornell University.
 All arXiv employees are Cornell University employees.
  - The positions listed on this page are all full time [staff positions with benefits (endowed)](https://hr.cornell.edu/understand-your-benefits).